faheem-mfm98/polygon_generation_genetic_algorithm/README.md

 # Polygon Generation Through Genetic Algorithm
 Python-based genetic algorithm that creates and visualizes polygons without any intersection between its edges.

+# Analysis

+The program flow can be understood as being depicted in the image below: